alenvan442/E-Store-Application---SWEN-261/docs/DesignDoc.md

 Discussion:

 The team's coverage targets were the controllers, persistence as well as any objects that are utilized between the 2 tiers of classes.
-The reason for this is because by testing these classes, we can atleast determine whetehr or not an issue that arises in the entirety of the program is either in the front end or back end.
-With well created unit tests, we can determine that something must have happened in the front end or during the connection between the two ends.
+The reason for this is because by testing these classes, we can atleast determine whether or not an issue that arises in the entirety of the program is either in the front end or back end.
+With well created unit tests, we can determine that an error must have happened in the front end or during the connection between the two ends.

 The target coverage goal was 90%, as shown above, we were able to not only achieve this but exceed this by 2%.